ghilesZ/Testify/README.md

 ## How is it done?
-Testify features an automatic derivation of QCheck’s generators for [most](#derivation) basic types and uses those to randomly generates inputs for each function whose return type was attached a generator.
+Testify features an automatic derivation of QCheck’s generators for [most](#derivation) basic types and uses those to randomly generates inputs for each function whose return type was attached a validity property.
 It then applies the function to the obtained inputs and checks the ouput against the specified property.
 Note that we also provide a
 ```[@gen t]``` annotation that allows the programmer to explicitly